 On the contrary, the LCO moisturizing technique uses lighter products that do not weigh down the hair or cause too much build-up.
 Therefore, it might require less frequent washing than hair moisturized using LOC.

-Here is a table that shows the significant differences between LOC and LCO.
+Here is a table that shows the suitability for LOC and LCO.

 LOC Vs. LCO Method: Which One to Choose for Your Hair?

-• Your hair’s moisture needs should be the primary consideration when choosing LOC vs. LCO.
-If your hair is prone to drying out quickly after taking in moisture, LCO is the best technique to moisturize and lock in that moisture.
+- Your hair’s moisture needs should be the primary consideration when choosing LOC vs. LCO.
+If your hair struggles to absorb moisture but holds it well once saturated, LCO is the best technique.
 The LCO technique is the best choice for dealing with low-porosity hair.

-• Your hair type and texture also affect the moisturizing technique you choose.
-LOC works well with curly and coarse-textured hair, while LCO works well with 3a/3b and fine-textured hair.
+- Your hair type and texture also affect the moisturizing technique you choose.
+LOC works well with tight coils and coarse-textured hair, while LCO works well with looser curls, waves, and fine-textured hair.

 Some people don’t know the best method until they experiment with various product combinations and moisturizing techniques.
 Therefore, experiment with each technique for a few weeks before settling on one.